New ListingLake Lanier

 Spotted Bass

 Spotted bass often confuses anglers because it’s the spitting image of largemouth bass.
-However, experienced anglers can tell the difference based on several factors like habitat, nature, and size.
+However, experienced anglers can tell the difference based on several factors, such as habitat, nature, and size.

 Namely, the largemouth bass is prone to camouflaging around big rocks, while the spotted bass is more free-spirited.
 Their habitat is also a reliable determinant.